anyscale/templates/templates/text-gen-service/README.md

 `python query.py "meaning of life is:"`

 ## Roll out as Anyscale service
-After launching the teamplate, simply run the rollowing command from you workspace's terminal.
+After launching the teamplate, open `service.yaml` file and change `name` field to give your service a name.
+Then just run following command to launch a anyscale service.

 `anyscale service rollout -f service.yaml`